Charlton Hill

-Andrew James Charlton Hill better known as Charlton Hill (born 4 April 1975) is an Australian singer-songwriter, music publisher and actor.
+Andrew James Charlton Hill, known professionally as Charlton Hill (born 4 April 1975), is an Australian singer-songwriter, actor and music publisher.
 Charlton's experience in the music, television, advertising and branding industries ranges from major recording artist, songwriter and actor to sonic branding strategist and tech entrepreneur.

-Early Life
+Early life

-Hill was born 4 April 1975in Sydney, Australia.
+Hill was born 4 April 1975 in Sydney, Australia.
 His father worked in environmental planning and his mother taught languages and was a librarian at Macquarie University.
 He has two sisters, Cassandra and Justine.
-At age 11, Hill began studying acting at a local drama school on the Northern Beaches of Sydney under renowned agent Allison Meadows and began performing in school plays and bands, writing some of his first songs.
+At age 11, Hill began studying acting at a local drama school on the Northern Beaches of Sydney under agent Allison Meadows and began performing in school plays and bands, writing some of his first songs.
 Hill's second cousin is Martin Plaza from iconic Australian pop rock band Mental as Anything.